Who is Judge Neil Gorsuch? - CNN Video

 Who is Judge Neil Gorsuch?

-Judge Neil Gorsuch is one of the leading contenders to be President Donald Trump's nominee for the US Supreme Court.
+President Donald Trump has nominated Judge Neil Gorsuch for the US Supreme Court.

 Source: CNN